Interview with Chris Fox

 Q: What about any other planned books?

-A: I plan to do a spin-off series with a character I developed in Death Drones.
-Maria is a kick-ass female protagonist and many readers like to follow strong female characters.
+A: I wrote a spin-off book, which is planned to be a series, with a character I developed in Death Drones.
+Maria Delgado is a kick-ass female protagonist and many readers like to follow strong female characters.
+The first book in the series is Maria’s Revenge, and I am writing a second book in the series.